Vaibhavs10/insanely-fast-whisper/README.md

 pipx install insanely-fast-whisper --force --pip-args="--ignore-requires-python"
 ```

 If you're installing with `pip`, you can pass the argument directly: `pip install insanely-fast-whisper --ignore-requires-python`.
-On macOS you can add the optional extras with `pip install "insanely-fast-whisper[mac]"` to grab the MLX Whisper and Parakeet backends automatically.
+On macOS you can add the optional extras with `pip install "insanely-fast-whisper[mac]"` (requires Python 3.10+) to grab the MLX Whisper and Parakeet backends automatically.

 Run inference from any path on your computer: